Aafje de Roest

 Some of my previous research cases include SMIB, Broederliefde, Hef, Ares and Killer Kamal.
 Among my current cases are rappers like Ashafar, Lijpe, Sevn Alias, Josylvio, Ronnie Flex, Lil Kleine, Jacin Trill, Snelle, Latifah and Famke Louise.

 I’ve talked about my research at Radio EenVandaag and Focus Science, was a guest at the Wildeharen podcast and a panel member at De Nieuwe Liefde.
-I was part of a campaign by hip-hop label Top Notch and Adidas to stimulate social impact of Dutch youth.
+I was part of a campaign by hip-hop label Top Notch and sports label Adidas to stimulate social impact among Dutch youth.
+In August 2020, I did some Genius sessions (live annotations of lyrics and videos) at Tivoli Vredenburg.
 In 2020 I am one of the twelve 'Faces of Science' of the KNAW and NEMO.

 Interested?
 Feel free to contact me.